Crucifixion of Jesus: Method and manner

 The assumption of the use of a two-beamed cross does not determine the number of nails used in the crucifixion and some theories suggest three nails while others suggest four nails.
 Throughout history, larger numbers of nails have been hypothesized, at times as high as 14 nails.
 These variations are also present in the artistic depictions of the crucifixion.
-In the Western Church, before the Renaissance usually four nails would be depicted, with the feet side by side.
+In Western Christianity, before the Renaissance usually four nails would be depicted, with the feet side by side.
 After the Renaissance most depictions use three nails, with one foot placed on the other.
 Nails are almost always depicted in art, although Romans sometimes just tied the victims to the cross.
 The tradition also carries to Christian emblems, e.g. the Jesuits use three nails under the IHS monogram and a cross to symbolize the crucifixion.

 The placing of the nails in the hands, or the wrists is also uncertain.
 Some theories suggest that the Greek word cheir (χείρ) for hand includes the wrist and that the Romans were generally trained to place nails through Destot's space (between the capitate and lunate bones) without fracturing any bones.
 Another theory suggests that the Greek word for hand also includes the forearm and that the nails were placed near the radius and ulna of the forearm.
 Ropes may have also been used to fasten the hands in addition to the use of nails.

 Another issue of debate has been the use of a hypopodium as a standing platform to support the feet, given that the hands may not have been able to support the weight.
 In the 17th century Rasmus Bartholin considered a number of analytical scenarios of that topic.
 In the 20th century, forensic pathologist Frederick Zugibe performed a number of crucifixion experiments by using ropes to hang human subjects at various angles and hand positions.
 His experiments support an angled suspension, and a two-beamed cross, and perhaps some form of foot support, given that in an Aufbinden form of suspension from a straight stake (as used by the Nazis in the Dachau concentration camp during World War II), death comes rather quickly.